 Nina has also worked with a range of diverse, global and progressive institutions including the Ford Foundation, DevEx, United Negro College Fund Special Program’s Corporation, The Aspen Institute, and Realizing Rights—the human rights NGO founded by Mary Robinson.
 She worked for over a decade with the International Career Advancement Program, designed to cultivate leadership with underrepresented groups in international public service.
 Nina has a strong commitment to, and passion for, increasing diversity in the global workplace.

-Nina has a Master’s Degree in Developmental Psychology from Teacher’s College, Columbia University and a Bachelor’s in Psychology and Communication from the George Washington University (Phi Beta Kappa).
-She is certified in the MBTI, Team Coaching International (CTI) and the Team Diagnostic Survey (TDS).
+Nina has a Master’s Degree in Developmental Psychology from Teachers College, Columbia University and a Bachelor’s in Psychology and Communication from George Washington University (Phi Beta Kappa).
+She is certified in the Team Diagnostic Survey (Levels 1,2 and 3), MBTI, Team Coaching International (CTI), ORSC Essentials, and Corentus.
 Nina has written extensively in the area of international career development, publishing articles for DevEx, and monster.com.
 She is based in New York.